-The Honey B Vineyard, located on Cuttings Wharf in the Carneros AVA, was added to the estate vineyard portfolio, in 2008.
-The 23-acre property is planted to Pinot Noir, Chardonnay, Syrah and Merlot.
-The Sorelle Chardonnay and Elizabeth Pinot Noir are the cornerstone offerings, from this vineyard.
-The Syrah and Merlot are often found in the Fraternity blend, while in exceptional vintages, a barrel selection of Syrah is produced under the family name, Allwin.
-Finally, the Frederich Gewürztraminer accounts for 20% of the total tonnage grown in Napa County and is a rare, bone dry expression perfect for everyday drinking!
+The Honey B Vineyard, located on Cuttings Wharf in the Carneros AVA, was added to the estate vineyard portfolio in 2008.
+The 23-acre property is planted to Pinot Noir, Chardonnay, Syrah, Merlot and Gewürztraminer.
+The Sorelle Chardonnay and Elizabeth Pinot Noir are the cornerstone offerings from this vineyard.
+The Syrah and Merlot are often found in the Fraternity blend, while in exceptional vintages, a barrel selection of Allwin Syrah is produced.
+Finally, the Gewürztraminer, which accounts for 20% of the total grown in Napa County, becomes our Frederich Gewürztraminer, a rare, bone-dry expression perfect for everyday drinking.

 January: Our vineyards started the season with a full soil moisture profile, for the first time in four years.

-February/March: Bud break was earlier than the "average" for Napa Valley by at least 5-10 days.
+February/March: Bud break was earlier than the average for Napa Valley by at least five to ten days.
 We delayed pruning to stall bud break in case of an untimely frost.
 Fortunately, temperatures were favorable, with virtually no sustained cold and plenty of rain to wash potassium and phosphorus salts from soils, which had built up during the drought.
 Healthy vines need some salts, but higher levels can reduce the number of clusters.

-April/May: Virtually no rain with mild temperatures that allowed for an even set and all three of our estate vineyards looked textbook perfect with cover crops in full growth.
+April/May: Virtually no rain, with mild temperatures that allowed for an even set.
+All three of our estate vineyards looked picture-perfect with cover crops in full growth.

-July/August: We had a couple of week-long heat waves that challenged our new clusters but our canopy management was pro-active and we were just finishing véraison.
-Bets were placed on which day would be our first day of harvest.
+July/August: We had a couple of week-long heat waves that challenged our new clusters, but fortunately, we had been proactive with our canopy management and the grapes were just finishing véraison.

 The winemaker’s craft begins here, in the cellar.
 This is the place where the relationship is forged and the mutual respect is affirmed.